 It's early days yet to talk about full-scale application of Augmented Reality technologies in healthcare.
 Although it is developing rapidly, it is still developing.
 And despite it being a highly promising sphere, healthcare businesses are concerned about the hardware diversity and security-related issues.
 The latter will be additionally relevant for the EU, where the General Data Protection Regulation is due to be implemented in May 2018—and it will trigger additional efforts required for full software compliance.

 This is where our main idea comes into play: healthcare institutions should do research on exact business cases and medical problems that this technology can solve today.
-We are currently attending HIMSS18, a conference where tech and healthcare go hand in hand, and the first confident steps in latest AR innovation—including mobile AR and the practical use of the HoloLens device—are being taken.
+We are currently attending HIMSS18, a conference where tech and healthcare go hand in hand, and the first confident steps in latest AR innovation—including mobile AR, specific AR testing, and the practical use of the HoloLens device—are being taken.
 That is what we will cover in our next story.

 Meanwhile, stay tuned with our blog and contact us with any questions!